Capsulotomy: Can opener capsulotomy

-Can opener capsulotomy is done by making a circular opening of 5–6 mm diameter in the anterior capsule, by series of small cuts or tears made with a cystitome.
+A “can opener” capsulotomy is done by making a circular opening of 5–6 mm diameter in the anterior capsule, by series of small cuts or tears made with a cystitome.
 Jacques Daviel invented this technique in 1752.
 This technique was commonly done during extracapsular cataract extraction (ECCE).
-It often leaves stress raisers at the junction between cuts, which predisposes the edge to further tearing under stress.
+It often leaves weak areas at the junction between cuts, which predisposes the edge to further tearing under stress.
+It is rarely used today as it has been replaced by the continuous tear circular capsulorhexis.
+(CCC).

 Manual capsulorhexis

 Manual capsulorhexis and particularly the commonly used technique known as continuous curvilinear capsulorhexis (CCC), is used to remove the anterior part of the capsule of the lens by shear and tensile forces.
 In effect, by controlled tearing, as opposed to cutting.
-A well constructed capsulorhexis using the method has good circularity and no stress raisers along the edge of the tear The method can efficiently create different sizes of smooth and circular capsulotomy with a smooth, strong edge that resists tearing during cortical removal and lens implantation.
+A well constructed capsulorhexis using the method has good circularity and no stress raisers along the edge of the tear.
+The method can efficiently create different sizes of smooth and circular capsulotomy with a strong edge that resists tearing during the cortical removal and lens implantation of cararact surgery.

-Envelope capsulotomy

-Envelope capsulotomy is done by making a linear incision in upper one-third of anterior capsule, after which the nucleus is extracted and cortical matter arpirated.
-After cataract removal cuts are started at the ends of the incision and the opening for implantation is formed by tearing as in CCC.
-There is a lower risk of radial tearing than with the can-opener method.

-Sourdilla and Baikuff suggested this technique in 1979.

 Femtosecond laser-assisted capsulotomy

-This technique uses a femtosecond laser to do capsulotomy.
+This technique uses a femtosecond laser to do the capsulotomy.
 The laser produces a precisely spaced row of adjacent perforations through the capsule, and can produce uniformly circular, accurately centred cuts compared with manual CCC, but the edges are relatively rough and this can reduce tear strength due to stress concentrations, though statistically the incidence of tears is low.
 The equipment is also expensive, and the method is associated with higher incidence of capsular block syndrome.